Are you prepping your back to school shopping list yet?

 If you’ve covered the basics with your back to school shopping list and you still have room in your budget, there are a few other things you might consider picking up.

-Creating a comfortable workspace, for example, might be important for helping your kids stay focused.
+Creating a comfortable workspace might be important to you for helping your kids stay focused.
 And being comfortable can make learning at home easier for you, too!

 You don’t need an entire room to homeschool or handle remote learning.
 We do all of our stuff at the kitchen table.